tlotze/ophelia/README.txt

 Ophelia creates XHTML pages from templates written in TAL, the Zope Tag Attribute Language.
 It is designed to reduce code repetition to zero.

-At present, Ophelia contains a request handler for mod_python, the Python module for the Apache2 web server.
+The package contains both a WSGI application running Ophelia as well as a request handler for mod_python, the Python module for the Apache2 web server.

 Documentation